- We use autism-specific assessment (ADOS) and cognitive, language and adaptive behavior functioning to reach a DSM-5-TR diagnosis

 - Is it an autism spectrum disorder plus something else?

-- How should treatment be different?
+- How should treatment be modified for multiple diagnoses?